 DATE+TIME [MaintanceLogger] Name=<MT_NAME>, Status=<MT_STATUS>, Time=<MT_TIME>, Error=<MT_ERROR>, Details=<MT_DETAILS>

 The Request Performance page allows the analysis of the slowest page requests processed.
-Only content requests will be registered on this page.
-More specifically, the following requests will be captured:
+Only content requests are registered on this page.
+More specifically, the following requests are captured:

 /content